 Another edge for using facial recognition in law enforcement is road traffic control.
 Speed control cameras are already widely used in different countries, and car number plates can give complete information about their owner.
 However, identifying the driver is even more critical, especially when looking for a wanted criminal.
 Another case where driver identification may be essential is car hijacking.

-For the CCTVs used in companies and gambling establishments, facial recognition may also play a great role.
+Facial recognition may also play a great role in the CCTVs used in companies and gambling establishments.
 Controlling the personnel - exactly, the time they spend away from the workplace, is pretty hard without the ability to track their movements.
 Face recognition systems will make that process much easier and more effective.
-It is the same thing with ludomans - cameras can control how much time a certain person has spent in the gambling establishment and notify the staff if it is better to give that person a portion of fresh air.
+It is the same thing with gamers - cameras can control how much time a certain person has spent in the gambling establishment and notify the staff if it is better to give that person a portion of fresh air.

 This appliance vector is as unique as others and is more related to personal security.
 While the latter was about using facial recognition to protect your info in real life, the first is more about protecting your identity.
 Since metaverses are likely the future of social networking, it is essential to keep the user profile (i.e., your virtual avatar) secured.
 And facial recognition is a much more reliable way of authentication than “classic” passwords, even with the use of 2FA.